 The Russian section of the international broadcast division of the State Department will have an initial staff of 12 permanent employees, all American citizens.

 Organization of this staff is understood to have been a major concern of Assistant Secretary of State William Benton.
 All staff members are reported to have been carefully screened to eliminate any with either communist or anti-Soviet feelings.
 28

 The timid nature of the first VOA Russian broadcasts was noted in debates in Congress.
 On June 13, 1947, Rep. John Taber (R-NY) said with considerable exaggeration that the Voice of America’s first program to Russia in February was a “totalitarian philosophy broadcast.”
-The VOA broadcast did not openly support the totalitarian communist system in the Soviet Union and in the Soviet Bloc, but it did not expose its human rights violations or condemn them,.
-Congressman Taber added in commenting on the VOA budget that “if it was a bill providing for the Voice of America, and it was honestly to be the Voice of America, I would support it.
+The VOA broadcast did not openly support the totalitarian communist system in the Soviet Union and the Soviet Bloc, but it did not expose its human rights violations or condemn them.
+Congressman Taber commented on the VOA budget that “if it was a bill providing for the Voice of America, and it was honestly to be the Voice of America, I would support it.

 In what many have been an indirect rebuke of Benton’s policy direction on public diplomacy and Voice of America broadcasting to the Soviet Bloc, former U.S. Ambassador to Poland Arthur Bliss Lane, who became a champion of creating Radio Free Europe and advocated personnel and programming reforms at VOA, wrote in his book, I Saw Poland Betrayed, published in 1948, that he did not object to radio broadcasts to the Soviet Union and other Soviet Bloc nations if they would have had the right content, but concluded that they did not.

 If appropriate material is used which will bring hope and cheer, instead of intensifying despair, there is much of a constructive nature that we can do.
 But the wisdom of statesmanship, not that of salesmanship, is a requisite.30